Shakir Hassan Al Said: Work

 Al Said's early work reveals the influence of European avant-garde art movements - particularly expressionism and cubism.
 However, his work also drew on his Arabic-Islamic heritage and popular culture.
 His work evolved from the 1960s after he began to focus on Sufism in the 1960s.
 From this time, he began to integrate Arabic letters as a visual element in his compositions.
 His artistic philosophy was rooted within both Sufism (a branch of Islam) and Western Modern ideals regarding structuralism, semiotics, deconstructionist, phenomenology, and existentialist thoughts.
 Iraqi negotiations of modernist and post-modernist conditions are exemplified thoroughly throughout his work and artistic approach.
 While his focus on the Arabic script and power of Calligraphy became focused and driven following the founding of "The One-Dimension" group, he chartered a unique contemporary aesthetic embodying the pairing of Arab styles and Islamic focus.

 Calligraphy is of vital importance in Arabic art because letters were charged with Sufi intellectual and esoteric meaning.
 Letters were seen as primordial signifiers and manipulators of the cosmos.
 However, traditional calligraphic work was bound by strict rules, which amongst other things, confined calligraphy to devotional works.
 Al Said and his followers were responsible for setting calligraphy free from its traditional confines, and using it in modern abstract artworks.
 His fascination with line and its relationship with space and time is closely intertwined with his interest in Arabic words and calligraphy.
 Thus, around the 1960s Al Said gradually abandoned figurative expression and used Arabic letter as a center point for his compositions.
 In this, his transition from figurative to abstraction centered in on letters and words and how they can be woven into contemporary art.

 Al Said published several books on modern art in Iraq and numerous articles in Arabic journals and newspapers.
 He is recognized as one of the fathers of modern art in Iraq.
 His influence as an artist, a teacher, and a forerunner of modern art.

-His work is collected by major museums, such as Mathaf: Arab Museum of Modern Art in Doha, the Guggenheim in New York, and Sharjah Art Museum.
+His work is collected by major museums, such as Mathaf: Arab Museum of Modern Art in Doha, the Guggenheim in New York, Sharjah Art Museum and Darat al Funun - The Khalid Shoman Foundation.